gruntwork-io/git-xargs/README.md

 1. it will run all your selected scripts against your selected repos
 1. it will commit any changes in each of the repos (with a commit message you can optionally specify via the `--commit-message` flag)
 1. it will push your local branch with your new commits to your repo's remote
-1. it will call the Github API to open a pull request with a title and description that you can optionally specify via the `--pull-request-title` and `--pull-request-description` flags, respectively), unless you pass the `--skip-pull-requests` flag
+1. it will call the Github API to open a pull request with a title and description that you can optionally specify via the `--pull-request-title` and `--pull-request-description` flags, respectively, unless you pass the `--skip-pull-requests` flag
 1. it will print out a detailed run summary to STDOUT that explains exactly what happened with each repo and provide links to successfully opened pull requests that you can quickly follow from your terminal.
 If any repos encountered errors at runtime (whether they weren't able to be cloned, or script errors were encountered during processing, etc) all of this will be spelled out in detail in the final report so you know exactly what succeeded and what went wrong.

 ## Tasks this tool is well-suited for